 Broad sets of applicability.

-There is a need for interconnecting wireless personal networks to infrastructure to reach hospitals and healthcare providers for a wide range of personal applications.
-The increased wireless data rates due to aggregated data streams with guaranteed delivery from wireless applications to remote data centers required for healthcare monitoring and emergency events, become a sensitive design parameter.
-Attaching IEEE 802.15.6 networks to a MAC bridge in data centers makes this possible.
+There is a need for interconnecting wireless personal networks to infrastructure for hospitals and healthcare providers to support a wide range of personal applications.
+The increased wireless data rates due to aggregated data streams with guaranteed delivery from wireless applications to remote data centers are required for healthcare monitoring and emergency events.
+These are a sensitive design parameter.

+MAC bridges can provide access for IEEE 802.15.6 networks to a data center.

 Multiple vendors and numerous users.